Experienced Complex Property Issues Attorney

 What happens if one spouse received inheritance monies during the marriage and placed those monies in a jointly held bank account with the other spouse?
 What if the spouses purchased real property during the marriage but the title is only in one spouse’s name?
 Complex property issues can often arise in divorce and legal separation proceedings, and when they do, you need to be prepared to tackle them.

 At the Law Offices of Steven A. Dinneen P.C., our California attorneys know that things can get contentious in property division.
-With over 25 years of combined experience, we understand how to work through complicated issues involving equitable distribution of property.
+With over 25 years of combined experience, our attorneys understand how to work through complicated issues to make sure all the property you are entitled to is accounted for and distributed equitably.
 We are committed to helping you secure the fair division of complex property during divorce and separation proceedings.

 We Know How To Resolve Complex Property Division